Agent: 'Real concern' men in Whitmer plot may get explosives

 “Michigan’s government is a target of opportunity.
 If opportunity presents we’ll engage,” Croft said.

-Prosecutors say the men, angry about pandemic restrictions the Democratic governor imposed, planned to snatch Whitmer from her Michigan vacation home and blow up a bridge to slow the police response.
-FBI agent Todd Reineck testified Thursday that the men were arrested in fall 2020 because there was a “real concern they might obtain real live explosives.”
+Prosecutors say the men, angry about pandemic restrictions the Democratic governor imposed, planned to snatch Whitmer from her Michigan vacation home and blow up a nearby bridge to slow the police response.
+They also say the men were communicating with each other and making inflammatory comments on their own before the FBI got involved or without prodding by informants.

 People are also reading…

+FBI agent Todd Reineck testified Thursday that some of the social media posts were made prior to any FBI agents or informants were in contact with the men.
+He also said the men were arrested in fall 2020 because there was a “real concern they might obtain real live explosives.”

+Fox’s attorney, Christopher Gibbons, questioned Reineck about the process of paying informants in cash, vetting them before undercover work and the choice of electronic devices they used.
+Reineck also acknowledged under questioning by Gibbons that Fox participated in some legal protests at the Michigan Capitol.

-During opening statements Wednesday, the focus of the trial in Grand Rapids, Michigan, turned to the question of whether the FBI tricked the defendants into agreeing to a plot to kidnap Whitmer.
+Opening statements Wednesday at the trial in Grand Rapids, Michigan, focused on whether the FBI tricked the defendants into participating in a plot to kidnap Whitmer.

 Lawyers initially tiptoed around whether agents induced Fox, Croft, Daniel Harris and Brandon Caserta to commit crimes they wouldn’t have contemplated on their own, known as entrapment.
 U.S. District Judge Robert Jonker then took the unusual step of allowing them to specifically address an entrapment defense.